crispinalan/widget-draughts/README.md

 ### Verify Deb Package

-You can verify the deb package by checking the md5sum of the deb package with the appropriate file provided.
-So for the 64-bit operating system deb package (amd64) it can be checked by running:
+You can use the debsums command (sudo apt-get install debsums) to check the deb package md5 signatures.
+For example:

 ```
-cat wxdraughts_1.0.3_amd64.md5
-md5sum wxdraughts_1.0.3_amd64.deb
+debsums wxdraughts_1.0.3_amd64.deb
 ```
-Both sums (numbers) should be the same.
+All outputs should be "OK"

 ### Linux Mint Debian Edition 4 (Debbie)